 Session Four [Bike/Run Brick] [10:37]

-I want to get into the wind tunnel this year with Boardman and see if I can get some good improvements on the bike, but looking at what my power is and how much it’s improved each year if I can, say, get another 15 watts on the bike this year, if I can get on my position and they save me 15 watts as well, that’s as an extra 30 watts.
+I want to get into the wind tunnel this year with Boardman and see if I can get some good improvements on the bike.
+Looking at what my power is and how much it’s improved each year if I can, say, get another 15 watts on the bike this year, if I can get on my position and they save me 15 watts as well, that’s as an extra 30 watts.
 Even if I did a fast course like Roth, I looked at the data of what Best Bike Split said that Andrew Starykowicz

 would have needed to break four hours and they reckon he’d need 330 watts.
-I mean I think I can hold 315/320 if I keep my cycling going as it is and I don’t know if I’d be more aero than him, but if I was then four hours is on the cards, isn’t it?
+I mean I think I can hold 315/320 if I keep my cycling going as it is.
+I don’t know if I’d be more aero than him, but if I was then four hours is on the cards, isn’t it?

 I’m motivated by going as fast as I can.
-Seeing what I can do, how fast you can go on the bike, how fast you can run, trying to break your PBs and just setting records, seeing what you can do.
+Seeing what I can do.
+How fast you can go on the bike.
+How fast you can run.
+Trying to break your PBs and just setting records.
+Seeing what you can do.

-Thank you to everyone who’s voted for Fat Girl to Ironman so far – there’s still time to cast your vote in The 2018 Running Awards.
+Thank you to everyone who’s voted for Fat Girl to Ironman so far.
+There’s still time to cast your vote in The 2018 Running Awards.